 United Airlines knew they broke denied boarding rules.
-Of course, the beating of the passenger was done by the Chicago Airport Police, not United Airlines.
-So, that factored into the DOT whitewashing of this sickening affair.
-But, if United Airlines followed its own denied boarding rules and the DOT rules, this incident would never have come to pass.
+Of course, the beating of the passenger was done by the Chicago Airport Police, not United Airlines, so that factored into the DOT whitewashing of this sickening affair.
+But, if United Airlines had followed its own denied boarding rules and the DOT rules, this incident would never have come to pass.

 Almost immediately, United Airlines and Delta Air Lines announced new passenger compensation.
 Each airline pledged up to $10,000 to get passengers to leave the flight voluntarily.
 Plus, the compensation may be doled out in airline scrip only good on full moons when it is raining in Death Valley.
 (Sarcasm intended; check the scrip/voucher carefully.
 Few allow passengers who receive the denied boarding scrip to use the voucher for any flight if the voucher is for a free flight.
-However, if there is a specific amount of money involved, it can be used for most airline purchases).
-Southwest Airlines, perhaps the best-run airline from the passenger point of view, announced that it would not overbook flights.
+However, when a specific amount of money is involved, it can be used for most airline purchases.)
+Southwest Airlines, perhaps the best-run airline from the passenger’s point of view, announced that it would not overbook flights.

 After a flurry of Travelers United meetings with staffers on The Hill, the Senate Commerce Committee did nothing.
 Then, the House Transportation and Infrastructure Committee also did nothing.
 Both held showy hearings.
 However, neither the Senate nor the House did anything positive in terms of overbooking and denied boarding.

-Almost three years later, nothing has changed except that passengers already boarded cannot be pulled off the plane if there is an oversold situation.
+Almost seven years later, nothing has changed except that passengers already boarded cannot be pulled off the plane if there is an oversold situation.
 And even that has now been delayed by the Biden administration.
 Passengers still wait.